The Safe Delete refactoring lets you safely remove files from the source code.

 Selectfrom the main or the context menu.

-Select Safe Delete.from the main menu Ctrl+Alt+Shift+T, and select
+Select Safe Delete.from the main menu Control+Alt+Shift+T, and select

 In the Safe Delete dialog, select the necessary options and click OK.